Hyperscale service tier

 Distributed functions architecture

 Unlike traditional database engines that have centralized all of the data management functions in one location/process (even so called distributed databases in production today have multiple copies of a monolithic data engine), a Hyperscale database separates the query processing engine, where the semantics of various data engines diverge, from the components that provide long-term storage and durability for the data.
 In this way, the storage capacity can be smoothly scaled out as far as needed (initial target is 100 TB).
-Read-only replicas share the same storage components so no data copy is required to spin up a new readable replica.
+High-availability and named replicas share the same storage components so no data copy is required to spin up a new replica.

 The following diagram illustrates the different types of nodes in a Hyperscale database: